• Overview

 Physicians

-The Harvard Medical School is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 The Harvard Medical School designates this live virtual activity for a maximum of 7.50 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Psychologists

-The Cambridge Health Alliance, Psychiatry Continuing Education Division, is approved by the American Psychological Association to sponsor continuing education for psychologists.
-The Cambridge Health Alliance, Psychiatry Continuing Education Division, maintains responsibility for this program and its content.
+Cambridge Health Alliance, Division of Continuing Education in Psychiatry is approved by the American Psychological Association to sponsor continuing education for psychologists.
+Cambridge Health Alliance, Division of Continuing Education in Psychiatry maintains responsibility for this program and its content.
 This course offers 7.50 continuing education credits.

 Social Workers